zikunye2/zikunye2.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in Operations Research at [Industrial and Enterprise Systems Engineering, University of Illinois at Urbana-Champaign](https://ise.illinois.edu).
-My research focuses on revenue management, online advertising, and field experiments design.
-For revenue management, my research interests lie in online algorithms, online platform operations and the network revenue management.
-For field experiment designs, I am espescially interested in designs in two-sided online platforms and heterogeneous treatment effects, how to restore the SUTVA violation and identify the casual effect with limited data.
+I am currently a PhD candidate in Operations Research at [Industrial and Enterprise Systems Engineering, University of Illinois at Urbana-Champaign](https://ise.illinois.edu).
+My research focuses on data driven revenue management, and empirical operations management.
+For revenue management, my current research focus on online algorithms, online platform operations and the network revenue management.
+For empirical study, I am espescially interested in field experiment designs for online platforms such as heterogeneous treatment effects identification, and design for two side markets under the SUTVA violation.

 ## Education